Exclusive: U.S. regulator rethinking changes to whistleblower program after backlash - sources

 Last year, the Securities and Exchange Commission (SEC) proposed reworking the program which allows the SEC to reward tipsters whose original information leads to a penalty exceeding $1 million with between 10% and 30% of the fine.

-Created after the 2007-2009 global financial crisis, the program is widely considered a major success, resulting in more than $2 billion in penalties against firms such as JPMorgan (JPM.N) and Bank of America (BAC.N) and $387 million in rewards.
+Created after the 2007-2009 global financial crisis, the program is widely considered a major success, resulting in more than $2 billion in penalties against firms such as JPMorgan and Bank of America and $387 million in rewards.
 Weakening the program would hamper the agency’s ability to detect and prosecute white collar crime, say lawyers.

 The SEC has proposed several changes to the program in a bid to make it more efficient and to speed up issuing rewards.
 Among them, the SEC has proposed giving staff more latitude when assessing awards and the discretion to reduce certain payouts that would exceed $30 million.